 New residence permit applications can be submitted by appointment only.
 An appointment is booked only through e-mail, not by phone.

 Please write on the subject field that the e-mail deals with an appointment request and indicate your application type (for example student, spouse or work).
+You will be contacted after a few days of having sent the appointment request.
+Please be patient and do not send enquiries or resend your appointment request.

 In some cases applications for a residence permit based on grounds of family ties or other reasons can be filed with the Finnish Immigration Service in Finland.